 - 1. All Illinois Solar for All participants must have no up-front payments.
 In other words, required payments or fees may not begin until the project is energized and producing value for the participant. - 2.
 Approved Vendors must demonstrate that any ongoing costs and fees paid by the participant will not exceed 50% of the value of energy generated by the participant's share of the system. - a.
-Value will be determined by the Participant's total-first-year net metering credits for distributed generation projects connected directly to the participant's electric meter, or indirectly for qualified multifamily buildings through reduced rent, stabilized rent, or through other services or improvements provided to participants by property owners or managers.

-- b.
-Savings will be calculated for the first year, as well as on average for the expected life of the system or 25 years, whichever is shorter.
+Value will be determined by the Participant's first-year net metering credits for distributed generation projects connected directly to the participant's electric meter, or indirectly for qualified multifamily buildings through reduced rent, stabilized rent, or through other services or improvements provided to participants by property owners or managers. - b.
+Savings will be calculated for the first year, as well as on average for the expected lifeterm of the lease or PPA contract, or for 25 years in the case of the system or 25 years, whichever is shorter purchase option.
 A minimum savings of 50% is required for both. - c.
-Savings is calculated by dividing total system costs by total energy value; energy value will be based on an average statewide residential equivalent of \$0.1248 per kWh (including delivery and supply charges) used as an average net metering offset or credit value. - d.
-Energy escalation can be calculated at no more than 2.5% per year. - e.
-Annual cost increases to Participants cannot exceed the energy escalation rate. - 3.
+Savings is calculated by dividing total system costs by total energy value; energy value will be based on either 1) an average statewide residential equivalent of \$0.1248 per kWh (including delivery and supply charges), or 2) the customers actual rate, determined by averaging the full retail rate over a 12-month period using actual bills.
+Copies of bills will be submitted at Part I project application.
+This rate will be used as an average net metering offset or credit value. - d.
+Energy escalation can be calculated at no more than $\frac{2.5}{1.7}$ % per year. - e.
+Annual cost increases to Participants cannot exceed the energy escalation rate used in that customer's calculations. - 3.
 Approved Vendors will ensure that loans for Low-income Distributed Generation systems will not be secured by the program participant's home or home equity. - 4.
 Financing amounts, terms, and conditions must be based on an assessment of the program participant's ability to repay the debt, as defined by Regulation Z, which is a federal rule that implements aspects of the Truth in Lending Act and the Dodd-Frank Act.1